cocos-creator/docs-3d-deprecated/en/asset/mesh.md

 ## Model importing

-After importing into the editor, from the outside, the corresponding model asset file can be obtained in the __Explorer__ panel.
+After importing into the editor, from the outside, the corresponding model asset file can be obtained in the __Assets Panel__.
 It's directory structure is as follows:

   - The structure of a model file without animations is as follows: